bryanlimy/leapmotion2arduino/README.md

-# leapmotion-arduino-connection
+# Leap Motion to Arduino communication
-Simple connection between Leap Motion Controller with Arduino
+### Simple communication between the Leap Motion Controller and Arduino